ARWS AFRICA REGIONAL CHAMPIONSHIP

 Google maps may also be used by organiser.

-Route may be given out as course progresses.
+Route maps will be handed out as course progresses.

 Waterproofing of maps is essential.